-Although this geothermal area is named after Geysir then the "geysir" which erupts most frequently (like every 5-10 minutes), is called Strokkur.
+Although this geothermal area is named after Geysir then the "geysir" which erupts most frequently (like every 7-10 minutes), is called Strokkur.
 Geysir itself stopped erupting in 1915, but it must have been a sight to see as it went up to 70 metres into the air, but Strokkur is much smaller.

 Icelanders tried reviving it by throwing soap into Geysir and forced an eruption and from time to time it erupted.
-Then after a big earthquake in 2000 Geysir started erupting again ca 8-10 meters into the air, but much less frequently than Strokkur.
+Then after a big earthquake in the year 2000 Geysir started erupting again some 8-10 meters into the air, but much less frequently than Strokkur.

 And if you don't want to be drenched stay up-wind.
 I myself have arrived there at the very moment of the eruption and as it can get really windy I got Strokkur right in my face.

-There was no guidance on this stop, but one can read up on the geothermal activity in the Geysir geothermal area and wonder around, having a look at the other smaller geysers, which don't erupt, but have a spectacular colour - and wait for Strokkur to erupt with the camera ready.
+There was no guidance on this stop, but one can read up on the geothermal activity in the Geysir geothermal area and wander around, having a look at the other smaller geysers, which don't erupt, but have a spectacular colour - and wait for Strokkur to erupt with the camera ready.

 There are several restaurants by Geysir and a big shop, selling Icelandic woollen goods etc. The rye bread sold at the restaurants is baked in the ground in the Geysir geothermal area.

 Our next stop was at Skálholt cathedral - the old seat of the bishops.
-We stopped here for a short while, long enough to have a look inside this beautiful cathedral - which is my all time favourite here in Iceland.
+We stopped here for a short while, long enough to have a look inside this beautiful cathedral - which is my all-time favourite here in Iceland.

-Hellisheidavirkjun Geothermal Powerplant
+Hellisheiðarvirkjun Geothermal Powerplant